-- In the Lookup Values box under Source Sheet, select the value that’s common between both sheets (the value that you want to look up in the target sheet).
+- In the Lookup Values box under Source Sheet, select the common value between both sheets (the value you want to look up in the target sheet).

 NOTE: The values in the Lookup Value aren't copied between sheets.

 - Under the Source Sheet and Target Sheet(s) sections, select the fields to be mapped.
-That is, if there’s a match between the source and the target sheets for the Lookup Value, the data you specify in the Data Field boxes (or column names) will be copied over to the target sheet.
+If there's a match between the source and the target sheets for the Lookup Value, the data you specify in the Data Field boxes (or column names) will be copied to the target sheet.

-NOTE: The column names being mapped don’t need to match; however, you’ll have an easier time if you stick to a standard naming convention for similar data across sheets.
+NOTE: The column names being mapped don't need to match, but mapping is easier if you use standard naming conventions for similar data across sheets.

-- When you've selected the columns that you want to map, click the Next button.
+- Select the columns that you want to map, and then select Next.